Last updated: July 12th, 2021.

 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(iii) Any Club unable to fulfil a fixture or where a Competition Match has been postponed for any reason must, without delay, give notice to the Competition Fixtures Secretary, the Competition Referees Appointments Secretary, the (fixture) secretary of the opposing Club and the Match Officials.
-In addition, the Competition Assistant Referee’s (linesman’s) Appointment Secretary (only for matches for which official Assistant Referees are appointed) must be notified.
+(iii) Any Club unable to fulfil a fixture or where a Competition Match has been postponed for any reason must, without delay, give notice to the Competition Fixtures Secretary, Referees Appointments Secretary and Assistant Referee’s (linesman’s) Appointment Secretary (only for matches for which official Assistant Referees are appointed), the (fixture) secretary of the opposing Club and the Match Officials.

 The above Officials must be notified for all postponed or cancelled MATCHES, including those due to weather conditions or the Referee’s over-ruling decision, see Rule 23(D).
 This MUST be given by telephone, or personal service IMMEDIATELY but not later than kick-off time, by the HOME CLUB and by the Olympian League member club, whether they are ‘home’ or ‘away’, when the match is in an outside competition.